acenet-arc/git-collaboration/_episodes/09-Branches.md

    collection will remove it.
    The only way we can get it back is if we still have a record of the commit ID.

+## Homework

+> ## Practice what you have learned.
+> Working with branches can be a bit daunting at the start.
+Please practice this for
+> yourself using the [guided tutorial from Learn Git Branching][learnGitBranching]
+> and/or experiment in their [Git Sandbox][learnGitSandbox] like we did in this lesson.
+{: .challenge}

 <!-----
 > ## Callout Title